 Primary prevention programming is about changing behavior to prevent an undesirable social consequence and having programs/activities in place directed at improving the general well-being.
 All Blue Cliff College campuses are taking the necessary steps to ensure that the campuses are safe.
-The The Campus Directors, Directors of Education, and Student Services Coordinators has training throughout the year provided by the Compliance Department.
-The Compliance Department is kept abreast of all Clery requirements and audits the campuses quarterly.
+The Campus Directors, Directors of Education, and Student Services Coordinators are kept abreast of all Clery requirements by the Compliance department.
 Therefore, if there is any additional guidance needed for prevention programming the compliance department will provide suggested activities such as campaigns, fact sheets, brochures, and any other resources that maybe helpful.
 All three entities will be trained in how to extend resources to victims, how to report crimes, and how to keep crime prevention awareness ongoing on the campuses.
 Primary prevention programming will be offered to all new students and employees at each campus.
 The programs are open to current students and employees as well.

 The Student Services Coordinator (SSC) at each Blue Cliff College campus holds the primary responsibility of assisting, encouraging, and advising current students to ensure students reach their goal of successfully completing their program of study by providing community resource information to students who are dealing with "life's issues".
-Therefore, the SSC's will ensure that new and current students will be provided with safety education forums, programs, discussions, and trainings about topics such as alcohol abuse, domestic violence, emergency response and evacuation procedures, and sexual assault prevention.
+Therefore, during orientation the SSC's will ensure the that all incoming receive the following students with the following: